laurenemilyto/lauren-to/README.md

 ## Hi there! :wave:

-Data scientist who enjoys using statistics, Python and SQL to wrangle data.
+Data scientist who enjoys using statistics, Python and SQL to wrangle data. :bar_chart:

 Lifelong learner currently studying Javascript and Machine Learning deployment.

-Diverse background in analytics, user experience, end-user training and management consulting.
+Apply a diverse background in analytics, user experience, end-user training and management consulting to projects.

 Hobbies:
 - reading :books: